kgryte/node-app-etc-config/README.md

 // returns false
 ```

-If provided a `keypath`, clones a  sub-configuration value as a new `config` instance.
+If provided a `keypath`, the method clones a  sub-configuration value as a new `config` instance.

 ``` javascript
 var config2;